Moudi Hubeishy, MD

 Ultrasound fellowship programs are varied, just like residency programs.
 Emphasis can be placed on clinical ultrasound, research, international work, or education.
 Speaking directly with the ultrasound fellowship director, as well as current and former fellows, will allow prospective applicants to better understand the education offered.
 To a MUCH greater degree than in residency, WHOM you work with in the fellowship has a massive effect on what you learn and focus on during fellowship.
 For example, the EUS fellowship program director may have an area of specialization in international activities that may or may not align with your personal goals — a key consideration when choosing a program!

 Length of time required to complete the fellowship

-1-2 years.
-Some programs incorporate either a master’s degree in clinical epidemiology or combined training in another specialty, such as global health.
+Emergency ultrasound fellowships typically are 1 year in length.
+A few have an optional second year that incorporates either a master’s degree in clinical epidemiology or combined training in another specialty, such as global health.

 Skills acquired during fellowship